rebsonoliveira/sql-server/samples/features/sql2019notebooks/README.md

 * **[MemoryOptmizedTempDBMetadata-Python.ipynb](https://github.com/microsoft/sql-server-samples/blob/master/samples/features/in-memory-database/memory-optimized-tempdb-metadata/MemoryOptmizedTempDBMetadata-Python.ipynb)** - This is a Python notebook which shows the benefits of Memory Optimized Tempdb metadata.

 ### Availability
-* **[Basic_ADR.ipynb](https://github.com/microsoft/sql-server-samples/blob/master/samples/features/accelerated-database-recovery/basic_adr.ipynb)** - In this notebook, you will see how fast rollback can now be with Accelerated Database Recovery.
+* **[Basic_ADR.ipynb](https://github.com/microsoft/sql-server-samples/blob/master/samples/features/accelerated-database-recovery/basic_adr.ipynb)** - In this notebook, you will see how fast long-running transaction rollback can now be with Accelerated Database Recovery.
 You will also see that a long active transaction does not affect the ability to truncate the transaction log.
 * **[Recovery_ADR.ipynb](https://github.com/microsoft/sql-server-samples/blob/master/samples/features/accelerated-database-recovery/recovery_adr.ipynb)** - In this example, you will see how Accelerated Database Recovery will speed up recovery.

 ### Big Data, Machine Learning & Data Virtualization
 * **[SQL Server Big Data Clusters](https://github.com/microsoft/sqlworkshops/tree/master/sqlserver2019bigdataclusters/SQL2019BDC/notebooks)** - Part of our **[Ground to Cloud](https://aka.ms/sqlworkshops)** workshop.
 In this lab, you will use notebooks to experiment with SQL Server Big Data Clusters (BDC), and learn how you can use it to implement large-scale data processing and machine learning.
-* **[Data Virtualization using PolyBase](https://github.com/microsoft/sqlworkshops/tree/master/sql2019workshop/sql2019wks/08_DataVirtualization/sqldatahub)** - The notebooks in this SQL Server 2019 workshop covers how to use SQL Server as a hub for data virtualization for sources like Oracle, SAP HANA, Azure CosmosDB, SQL Server and Azure SQL Database.
+* **[Data Virtualization using PolyBase](https://github.com/microsoft/sqlworkshops/tree/master/sql2019workshop/sql2019wks/08_DataVirtualization/sqldatahub)** - The notebooks in this SQL Server 2019 workshop cover how to use SQL Server as a hub for data virtualization for sources like [Oracle](https://github.com/microsoft/sqlworkshops/tree/master/sql2019lab/04_DataVirtualization/sqldatahub/oracle), [SAP HANA](https://github.com/microsoft/sqlworkshops/tree/master/sql2019lab/04_DataVirtualization/sqldatahub/saphana), [Azure CosmosDB](https://github.com/microsoft/sqlworkshops/tree/master/sql2019lab/04_DataVirtualization/sqldatahub/cosmosdb), [SQL Server](https://github.com/microsoft/sqlworkshops/tree/master/sql2019lab/04_DataVirtualization/sqldatahub/sql2008r2) and [Azure SQL Database](https://github.com/microsoft/sqlworkshops/tree/master/sql2019lab/04_DataVirtualization/sqldatahub/azuredb).

 * **[Spark with Big Data Clusters](https://github.com/microsoft/sql-server-samples/tree/master/samples/features/sql-big-data-cluster/spark)** - The notebooks in this folder cover the following scenarios:
   * Data Loading - Transforming CSV to Parquet